gus-host/Matchmaking-queue/README.md

-# Matchmaking Queue
+# Matchmaking Queue: A Real-Time Skill-Based System

-A real-time matchmaking system built with Elixir and GraphQL that pairs users based on their skill rankings.
+The Matchmaking Queue is a real-time system that pairs users based on their skill rankings.
+It:

 ## Overview